nmke-de/TemLarp/rules.md

 - Propaganda Campaign
 - Wars

-Things that happen when an attribute drops to zero are:
+Things that happen when an attribute drops to zero (or too low) are:

 - A nation ceases to exist.
 - Civil Wars
 - Coup d'État
 - Demotivated Nation
+- High Military Spending

 ### A nation ceases to exist.